Blood Type Incompatibility, Rh Incompatibility, and Jaundice

 Hemolytic Disease of the Newborn

 Hemolytic disease of the newborn, or HDN, is characterized by the destruction of a fetus’s or a newborn’s red blood cells.
 Rh incompatibility can cause very serious HDN, while ABO incompatibility is usually much less severe.
 When triggered by Rh proteins, this disease can be life-threatening for the baby.
-The most common symptoms of HDN in a newborn is edema, or swelling and a buildup of fluids, or jaundice.
+The most common symptoms of HDN in a newborn is jaundice in the first 24 hours of life.
 Jaundice can be severe, especially when caused by Rh incompatibility, and may cause a specific type of brain damage that can lead to cerebral palsy.

 Jaundice, Kernicterus, and Cerebral Palsy